jr-packages/jr-packages.github.io/suitable-room.md

 1. WiFi\!
 The trainer and all attendees must have access to WiFi.

-2. It must have a reasonable sized screen.
+2. It must have a reasonably sized screen.
 Having a 50" tv for a team of 5 might be ok, but for a team of 20 it is inadequate.
 A projector is normally best.

+3. Power supplies.
+There needs to be an adequate number of sockets for everyone’s chargers (Yes, it’s happened before\!).

-3. There must be a hdmi port for our laptops to plug in to, otherwise we can’t show you our beautiful presentation.
+4. There must be a HDMI port for our laptops to plug in to, otherwise we can’t show you our beautiful presentation.

-4. There has to be temperature control of some sort.
-Having 10 people, their laptops and their laptop chargers in a room all day can get quite, erm, sweaty.

 5. There needs to be enough seating for everyone and the room must be a decent shape.
 No conference tables as the people at the back have a very tough time seeing.

+6. We like to have plenty of coffee/water breaks.
+There needs to be a good place to restock on said things, i.e. A kitchen, cafe etc.

+7. There has to be temperature control of some sort.
+Having 10 people, their laptops and their laptop chargers in a room all day can get quite, erm, sweaty.

 Thanks for complying, this will benefit you more than us.
 Look forward to seeing you at the course\!